dsmsuite/dsmsuite.github.io/about.md

 Later almost the entire software has been rewritten from a Windows Forms application to a WPF application.

 ## Future plans
-The following features are considered for future implementation (in order of priority):
+The following features are considered for future implementation:
 * Export of DSM model into graph file format like GraphML, Gexf or Graphviz, so it it can imported in tools like Yed, Gephi, Graphviz or Neo4j.
 * Support visualization of parent-child relations.
 * Improved partitioning algorithms including those with clustering.
-* Maintaining history of multiple imports in a style like in the Gexf file format.
+* Maintaining history in a style like in the Gexf file format.
 * Support for CMake build system for C++.

 # Source Code